-Section 1.5 We must give you information about the plan, its network of providers, and your covered services works for you.
-This includes getting the information in languages other than English and in large print or other alternate formats.)
+Section 1.5 We must give you information about the plan, its in-network of providers, and your covered services

 As a member of our plan, you have the right to get several kinds of information from us.
-(As explained above in Section 1.1, you have the right to get information from us in a way that
+(As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
+This includes getting the information in languages other than English and in large print or other alternate formats.)